JoshuaGrams/tiny-qbn/doc/cards-with-covers.md

 	part I have sav'd my life.
 	--Falstaff

-	You curl into a ball on the ground and like motionless.
+	You curl into a ball on the ground and lie motionless.
 The beast snuffles you, but after a terrifying eternity, it wanders away, leaving you miraculously un-gored and un-trampled.